 As you continue your Edinburgh to Isle of Skye road trip, you drive by other famous stops like the 3 Sisters but I recommend a stop often overlooked, the one near Loch Atriochtan.

 At this point the valley is narrow and the small loch offers a great perspective of the mountain wall.

 Further north, between Glencoe and the Isle of Skye, the main road takes you through Glen Shiel.
 There the road winds through the valley, following River Shiel and nested between towering mountains.

-One of its most famous stops is the view of the 5 Sisters of Kintail, a ridge with peaks rising to 3505ft (1068m).
+One of its most famous stops is the view of the Five Sisters of Kintail, a ridge with peaks rising to 3505ft (1068m).

-Our last stop before the Isle of Skye is the famous Eilean Donan Castle.
-Built on an islet from the 13th century, it was protection against the Vikings at the meeting of 3 lochs.
+Our last stop on the Edinburgh to Isle of Sky road trip before the Isle of Skye is the famous Eilean Donan Castle.
+Built on an islet from the 13th century, it was to offer protection against the Vikings at the meeting of 3 lochs.

 Abandoned in the 18th century, a passionate man restored it in the early 19th century and it can still be visited today.

 One of the best views is actually not at the main parking spot but from the other side of the bridge.
 From there, you can capture the Castle, its bridge, and the stunning mountains of Glen Shiel in the background.